Deadpool 2: Development

 At the end of October, Miller left the film over "mutual creative differences" with Reynolds, reportedly based on several factors, including Reynolds' expanded creative control over the sequel; Miller's wish for a more stylized follow-up than the first film, versus Reynolds' focus "on the raunchy comedy style that earned the first movie its R rating"; and Miller's intention to cast Chandler as Cable, which Reynolds opposed.
-Fox ultimately backed "its marketable star" over Miller, who had made his directorial debut with the first film.
+Fox ultimately backed Reynolds over Miller, who had made his directorial debut with the first film.
 Miller denied this report, while Reynolds said he could only add that "I'm sad to see him off the film.
-Tim's brilliant and nobody worked harder on Deadpool than he did."
-Miller's plans for the film included introducing the young mutant Rusty and a comic book accurate portrayal of Cable, having Vanessa embrace her Copycat persona from the comics, and featuring a fight between Juggernaut and The Thing.
+Tim's brilliant and nobody worked harder on Deadpool than he did".
+Miller's plans for the film included introducing the young mutant Rusty and a comic book-accurate portrayal of Cable, having Vanessa embrace her Copycat persona from the comics, and featuring a fight between Juggernaut and the Thing.
 The latter is a member of the Fantastic Four, and the studio had approved crossing the character over from that franchise before Miller's exit.
-A week after Miller's departure, Fox was looking at David Leitch, Drew Goddard, Magnus Martens, and Rupert Sanders as potential replacements for the director.
+A week after Miller's departure, Fox was looking at David Leitch, Drew Goddard, Magnus Martens and Rupert Sanders as potential replacements for the director.
 Leitch was the "strong frontrunner" for the role, and signed on a month later.
-Reynolds, a fan of Leitch's John Wick, said the director "really understands those Deadpool sensibilities and where we need to take the franchise", and "can make a movie on an ultra tight minimal budget look like it was shot for 10–15 times what it cost".
+Reynolds, a fan of Leitch's John Wick (2014), said the director "really understands those Deadpool sensibilities and where we need to take the franchise", and "can make a movie on an ultra tight minimal budget look like it was shot for 10–15 times what it cost".